cybozu-go/moco/docs/install-plugin.md

     $ OS=$(go env GOOS)
     ```

-2. Set `ARCH` to the operating system name
+2. Set `ARCH` to the architecture name

    ARCH is one of `amd64` or `arm64`.